Darlene Berberabe: Early life and education

 Berberabe is the daughter of former Batangas City Mayor Conrado Berberabe and Luz Basco.
 She completed her primary education in 1981 and her secondary education as valedictorian in 1985 at St. Bridget College in Batangas City.
 She earned her Bachelor of Arts and Master of Arts degrees in philosophy from the University of the Philippines Diliman, graduating summa cum laude and as class valedictorian in 1989.

 While completing her master's degree, she became the first female philosophy instructor at UP Diliman in 1991 and taught in the institution for ten years.
 She later obtained her Bachelor of Laws from the University of the Philippines College of Law in 1999 and graduated as class salutatorian.

 Career

 Early career

 After obtaining her law degree, Berberabe was employed at the multinational law firm Baker McKenzie as an associate lawyer specializing in labor law.
-She was later hired as a senior counsel for Procter & Gamble (P&G) Philippines and held that role for six years.
+She was later hired as a senior counsel for Procter & Gamble Philippines working under CEO James Michael Lafferty and held that role for six years.